 Braking for jelly beans

-With the siren call of free samples, factories reel in visitors.
+With the siren call of free samples, the Jelly Belly warehouse reels in visitors.

 © Beth Gauper

 An electric tram takes visitors around the Jelly Belly warehouse.

 On the I-94 corridor between Chicago and Milwaukee, tourists get to go trick or treating all year-round.

 In Pleasant Prairie near Kenosha, they get packets of jelly beans.
 In Chicago, they're handed chocolate and cheesecake.
 In Milwaukee, it's beer.